-- Basic Needs Staffing: Fewer than half (seven, 44%) of USHE institutions employ at least one basic needs coordinator, case manager, or other dedicated position to help students in need connect with on-campus and external basic needs resources.
-Other institutions ask faculty and staff to assume this responsibility in addition to their other job duties. - Food Security Efforts: Fourteen of USHE's 16 institutions offer an on-campus program to fight food insecurity in the form of a food pantry (13, 81%), a food voucher/gift card program (9, 56%), or both (8, 50%).
-Institutions largely rely on donations from community food banks and individuals to sustain their food pantries and, while they are grateful for these contributions, they express a need for more fresh, nutritious foods that accommodate students' dietary needs.
+- Basic Needs Staffing: Seven of USHE's 16 institutions (44%) employ at least one basic needs coordinator, case manager, or other dedicated position to help students in need connect with oncampus and external basic needs resources.
+Other institutions ask faculty and staff to assume this responsibility in addition to their other job duties. - Food Security Efforts: Thirteen of USHE's 16 institutions offer an on-campus program to fight food insecurity.
+All 13 of those institutions have a food pantry (81%) and seven of those 13 also offer have a food voucher/gift card program (44%).
+Institutions largely rely on donations from community food banks and individuals to sustain their food pantries and, while they are grateful for these contributions, they express a need for more fresh, nutritious foods to accommodate students' dietary needs.
 Demand for food security services has increased significantly over the last 12 months (140% increase in utilization of food pantry services, 43% increase in utilization of vouchers and gift cards). - Housing Security Efforts: Six of USHE's 13 institutions offer on-campus housing.
 Nine institutions utilize emergency temporary housing, emergency hotel vouchers, partnerships with local homeless shelters, referrals to community partners, or a combination of these strategies to support students facing housing insecurity or homelessness. - Emergency Grants: Eleven USHE institutions support student retention and completion by awarding emergency grants to students facing unforeseen economic hardship.
 The maximum dollar amount a recipient can obtain from a single emergency grant typically ranges between \$400 and \$5,000, with the median being \$1,000.
 However, by utilizing Higher Education Emergency Relief Funding (HEERF), some institutions report that they have been able to award students as much as \$6,400 in federal emergency aid during the pandemic.
 Due to a lack of funding, most institutions must place limits on the number of times a student can receive an emergency grant, and most institutions place stipulations on how the student can spend the funds (most commonly living and medical expenses).
 Once USHE students are approved for emergency funding, it takes an average of eight days for them to receive their aid.